codeship/screencast-storyboards/storyboards/node-github-heroku.md

 ![Codeship welcome screen][screenshot-codeship-technology]

-We select "Ruby on Rails" as our framework.
+We select "Node.js" as our framework.
 This prepopulates the setup commands and the test commands for us.

-![Codeship Technology Ruby on Rails][screenshot-codeship-technology-github]
+![Codeship Technology Node.js][screenshot-codeship-technology-]